-1151 (FR) Acting: The Creative Process
+1119 Theatre Appreciation

 4 credits

-An introduction to acting combining practical exercises with study of contemporary texts on acting.
-Emphasis is placed on scene analysis and scene work, as well as written exercises in performance analysis and acting theory.
-Humanities.
+An introduction to the analysis and appreciation of theatre.
+The student receives an overview of dramatic theory and practice by reading and attending plays, studying critical evaluations of professionals, and participating in classroom discussions.

-2216 History of Musical Theatre
+2216 History of Musical Theatre 4 credits

-4 credits

 A survey of musical theatre from its beginning to the present, studied in relation to its historical, literary, and cultural background.
 Included is study of such musical theatre forms as opera, operetta, ballad opera, and musicals.

-Humanities.

 Cross-listed with Music 2216.
 Offered in alternate years.

-2225 Theatre of the Western World I
+2225 Classical, Medieval and Renaissance Theatre

 4 credits

 A survey of major developments in Western theatre history and literature from the Golden Age of Greece to the Restoration.
 Included are theatre and drama of Ancient Greece and Rome, Medieval Europe, Italy, England, and Spain during the Renaissance, the French classical period, and the English Restoration.
-Heritage Sequence, Humanities.
-Cross-listed with Comparative Literature 2225.
+Social, Cultural and Historical; Textual Analysis.

-2226 Theatre of The Western World II
+2226 Romantic, Realistic and Modern Theatre

 4 credits

 A survey of major developments in Western theatre history and literature from the Restoration to modern drama.
 The course treats the emergence of the major modern styles of romanticism, realism, expressionism, epic theatre, and theatre of the absurd.
-Heritage Sequence, Humanities.
-Cross-listed with Comparative Literature 2226.
+Social, Cultural and Historical; Textual Analysis.

 2227 The Contemporary Theatre

 4 credits

 Studies in dramatic literature, theatre practice, and performance theory since 1960.
-Humanities.

-Cross-listed with Comparative Literature 2227.
+Textual Analysis Offered in alternate years.
+Textual Analysis.

 2230 Performance and Culture

 4 credits

 An examination of performance, performance history, and performance theory of non-Western cultures, which may include those of Asia, Africa, Native America, the Middle East, and South America.
 Intercultural performance will also be considered with an eye toward the global community.

-Global Perspective, Humanities.
+International Nonwestern.

 Cross-listed with Cross Cultural Studies 2230.

-Offered every other year
+Offered in alternate years.

 2232 Creating a Character

 4 credits

-Building on skills in Theatre Arts 1113/1151, this course uses Stanislavski-based techniques to create a realistic character.
+Building on skills from Acting, this course uses Stanislavski-based techniques to create a realistic character.
 Further exploration of voice and movement work is used to develop the emerging actor's instrument.
 Scenes from both contemporary and classical plays will be used to study text in the development of character.
 Offered every other year.

+Prerequisite: Theatre Arts 1113.